abxh/data-structures-c/problems/calculator/README.md

 # Calculator

-The problem description can be found [here](https://open.kattis.com/problems/calculator).
+The problem is based on the kattis problem "Calculator" described [here](https://open.kattis.com/problems/calculator).

 ## Extra challenges:
 - Store and allow the last evaluated value to be used with `_`.